pimpcapital/ParallelGit/README.md

 I/O & performance explained
 ---------------------------
 Like with any data store, the size of a single request is usually very small compared to the size of the store.
 It would be an overkill to select an entire table from a SQL database when the task asks for one row.
-Similarly, checking out all files in a branch would not be necessary for most tasks.
+Similarly, checking out all files in a branch is not be necessary for most tasks.

 ParallelGit adopts a lazy loading strategy to minimise I/O and other resource usages.
 For inputs, directories and file contents are only loaded when they are demanded by the task.
 For outputs, new blobs and trees are only created at commit creation.